 Metty, Salim’s servant, follows him from the coast and fathers a child in the town.
 By the end of the novel, he is pleading with Salim to take him away from there.
-Raymond and Yvette, a Belgian couple who live in the Domain and are involved in documenting the town’s history, owe their jobs to the country’s President and disappear from there by the end.
-Indar, Salim’s childhood friend from the East Coast, escapes to London for education and comes back to teach at the town briefly.
+Raymond and Yvette, a Belgian couple, who live in the town’s European quarters and are documenting its history, owe their jobs to the country’s President.
+When he is deposed, they disappear.
+Indar, Salim’s childhood friend from the East Coast, escapes to London for education and comes back to teach briefly.
 Outwardly, he seems to be at ease with his career and life.
 But, a long monologue during a walk by the town river reveals the volatility simmering beneath his persona.
 Even Ferdinand, the only fleshed out African in the novel, is isolated from his origins in the bush.

 The novel provides pointers to the structure of Naipaul’s future work.
 Although Salim is the central character and we hear much of the story through him, other voices are also present.
 They speak in long monologues describing their frustrations and hopes.
 As is typical in much of Naipaul’s non-fiction work, tension is built up through a series of incidents and occurrences.
 In turn, these incidents provide insight into the character.